-Many times Jesus accepted invitations to visit in other people's homes, and we already noticed that He never turned down an invitation.
-Once when He was invited to the home of one of the important Pharisees He gave specific instructions on how to give and receive hospitality.
-He noticed that the big shots in Jerusalem used their homes as platforms for entertaining important contacts rather than as places to care for needy and hurting people.
-Jesus decided to concentrate His attention on the one man in the crowd who was not trying to impress anyone.
+When Jesus was invited to visit in other people's homes, He never turned down an invitation.
+Once when He was invited to the home of a powerful Pharisee He gave specific instructions on how we should give and receive hospitality.
+He noticed that the big men in Jerusalem used their homes as platforms for entertaining important contacts rather than as places to care for needy and hurting people.
+Jesus gave His attention to the one man in the crowd who was not trying to impress anyone.